Lightning-AI/pytorch-lightning/docs/source/conversational_ai.rst

 NeMo
 ====

-`NVIDIA NeMo <https://github.com/NVIDIA/NeMo>`_ is a toolkit for building Conversational AI applications.
+`NVIDIA NeMo <https://github.com/NVIDIA/NeMo>`_ is a toolkit for building new State-of-the-Art Conversational AI models.
 NeMo has separate collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) models.
 Each collection consists of prebuilt modules that include everything needed to train on your data.
-Every module can easily be customized, extended, and composed to create complex Conversational AI applications.
+Every module can easily be customized, extended, and composed to create new Conversational AI model architectures.

 Conversational AI architectures are typically very large and require a lot of data  and compute for training.
 NeMo uses PyTorch Lightning for easy and performant multi-GPU/multi-node